 Although lecture recording and blended learning programs have become increasingly commonplace in today’s schools and universities, some educators continue to encounter obstacles with this still-nascent practice.

 The specific details of those challenges — installing lecture capture tools in a 95-year-old auditorium, or how to facilitate a blended learning experience for a foreign language curriculum, for instance — vary from campus to campus.
-Underlying these hurdles, however, is almost always one (or multiple) of three root concerns:
+Underlying these hurdles, however, is almost always one or more of three root concerns:

 Addressing these concerns is key to ensuring educators are prepared to make the most of lecture capture, and that the system can really boost the student learning experience.

-We regularly hear from teachers, learning technologists, and other school faculty asking for advice on how they can overcome some of the barriers they encounter when introducing lecture recording on their campuses.
-Here are three of the most common challenges to lecture capture, and what can be done to address them.
+We regularly hear from teachers, learning technologists, and other school faculty asking for advice on how they can overcome some of the challenges they encounter when introducing lecture recording on their campuses.
+Here are three of the most common objections to lecture capture and tips on how to overcome them.

 Although most young people today, having grown up with smartphones and social media, are considered “digital natives,” many students have only had limited exposure to university-level learning technologies.
-And on the flip side, instructors that do not regularly use modern classroom technologies may be wary of learning complicated new digital tools, or introducing time-consuming new processes into their routines.
+And on the flip side, instructors who do not regularly use modern classroom technologies may be wary of learning new digital tools.

 Therefore, it is critical that the lecture capture technology you implement must be easy to use and manage.
 Ideally, this means selecting a video platform that offers a broad range of user-friendly features that make video content creation, management, and viewing as simple as possible.
 Some features to look out for include: